The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 One of the best ways to tune up your body is through sleep.
 Deep restorative sleep is like the gym for your vagus nerve.

-If you don’t sleep well your vagal nerve tone deteriorates faster.
+If you don’t sleep well vagal nerve tone deteriorates faster.
 Your digestion, breathing and hormones don’t work so well when you’ve lost the connection with your circadian rhythm - the cyclical 24-hour period of human biological activity.

 Studies show that sleeping on your right side increases your HRV.
 Experiment - see what you notice when you change your sleeping position and how it affects your breathing.